 Port forwarding is one of the features that is useful if you wanted to allow the external users to specific ports on the LAN side or inside the network.
 And many people get confused when it comes to the port forwarding configuration on the firewall.

 In this blog, we are going to configure the port forwarding feature using the pfSense firewall step by step.
 As you know the pfSense firewall is an open-source firewall that you can spin up in an organization with a tighter budget.
 I have covered some blogs related to pfSense previously you may check them out if you are not familiar with the pfSense firewall and how to get started.

-We will test the port forwarding with RDP, HTTP and HTTPS traffic and see how each protocol behaves.
-And the same steps performed here are exactly identical to other protocols such as SSH, FTP, SFTP and so on.
+We will test the port forwarding with RDP, HTTP, and HTTPS traffic and see how each protocol behaves.
+And the same steps performed here are exactly identical to other protocols such as SSH, FTP, SFTP, and so on.

-Does PfSense port forwarding work from wan to LAN?
+Does PfSense port forwarding work from WAN to LAN?

 The port forwarding is mainly used on the WAN side of the firewall.
-As the WAN side is the outside interface of the firewall which also an untrusted zone.
+As the WAN side is the outside interface of the firewall which is also an untrusted zone.
 So, the best way if you wanted to let anyone in is by using the port forwarding method.
 And like any commercial firewall, the PfSense port forwarding from WAN to LAN works great.